javadroider/AlgoDSInJava/src/com/javadroider/designpatterns/behavioral/cor/README.md

 - There is a possibility where none of the node may serve the request.

 **Real Life Example**
 - Bank loan approval process.
-Bank loan goes thorigh multiple approvals.
-If amount is less cashier might approve it.
+Bank loan goes through multiple approvals.
+If amount is less then cashier might approve it.
 If it is more then he will assign the request to manager.
-If manager can not approve then he may assign the request to zonal manager for approval.
-The person whi has requested for loan is not aware of so many processes happening in the background.
+If the manager can not approve then he may assign the request to zonal manager for approval.
+The person who has requested for loan is not aware of so many processes happening in the background.

 **Project Example**
 - HTTP Filters